yash-7575/Prakriti-Pulse/README copy.md

 - `POST /api/recommend` - Get recommendations (for AI integration)
 - `GET /api/symptoms` - Get all symptoms
 - `GET /api/herbs` - Get all herbs
+- `POST /api/chat` - Chatbot responses

+## 🤖 AI Assistant Chatbot

+The Prakriti Pulse application includes an intelligent chatbot to assist users with navigation, Ayurvedic information, and health guidance.

+### Features
+- **Navigation Assistance**: Helps users find the right sections of the application
+- **Ayurvedic Education**: Provides information about herbs, doshas, and wellness concepts
+- **Symptom Guidance**: Directs users to the symptom checker for personalized recommendations
+- **Herb Information**: Offers details about Ayurvedic herbs and their uses
+- **Prakriti Support**: Explains constitutional types and guides users to the assessment quiz

+### Access
+- Visit `/chatbot` to access the chat interface
+- Click the "Chatbot" link in the main navigation

+### API Endpoint
+- `POST /api/chat` - Accepts user messages and returns AI-generated responses

 ## 🧪 Testing